Fractional chromatic number, maximum degree and girth: Technical lemmas

 \subsection{Greedy fractional colouring algorithm}

-Our results on fractional colouring are obtained using a greedy algorithm analysed in a recent work involving the first author~\cite{DJKP18}.
+Our results on fractional colouring are obtained using a greedy algorithm analysed in a recent work involving the first author~\cite{DJKP20}.
 This algorithm is a generalisation of an algorithm first described in the book of Molloy and Reed~\cite[p.~245]{MoRe02} for the uniform distribution over maximum independent sets.
 The setting here is, for each induced subgraph~$H$ of the graph we wish to fractionally colour, a probability distribution over the independent sets of~$H$.
-We shall use only distributions over maximal independent sets.

-\begin{lemma}[de Joannis de Verclos \emph{et al.}, 2018] Let~$G$ be a graph given with well-chosen parameters $\alpha_v, \beta_v$ for every vertex $v\in V(G)$.
-For every induced subgraph $H$ of $G$, let $\bI_H$ be a random independent set of $H$ drawn according to a given probability distribution, and assume that
+\begin{lemma}[Davies \emph{et al.}, 2018] Let~$G$ be a graph given with parameters~$\alpha_v, \beta_v$ for every vertex~$v\in V(G)$.
+For every induced subgraph~$H$ of~$G$, let~$\bI_H$ be a random independent set of~$H$ drawn according to a given probability distribution, and assume that

-for every vertex $v\in V(H)$.
+for every vertex~$v\in V(H)$.
 Then the \emph{greedy fractional algorithm} defined by \Cref{alg-greedy} produces a fractional colouring~$w$ of~$G$ such that the restriction of~$w$ to any subgraph~$H$ of~$G$ is a fractional colouring of~$H$ of weight at most~$\max_{v\in V(H)} \limits \alpha_v + \beta_v \deg_G(v)$.
 In particular,

 \end{lemma}